Leiser619/PokemonSite/README.md

 - Add possibility to catch pokemons{front}
 - Add possibility to change interface language(via java security)
 - Add possibility to print pokemon sheets to pdf
-OPTIONAL:
-- Maybe add some data from pokemon go like a spawn region on a map or current events
+- OPTIONAL add some data from pokemon go like a spawn region on a map or current events

 ## Contact
 Created by [Dawid Brzeski](https://github.com/Leiser619) [dawidsd123@gmail.com](https://gmail.com)